Jean Todt was born on 25th February 1946 at Pierrefort, Cantal (France). He has one son, Nicolas, aged 37, and shares his life with Michelle Yeoh.

 In 2001, Jean Todt took on responsibility for all motor sport activity for the Ferrari-Maserati Group and became Member of the Board of Directors of Ferrari.
 In the middle of 2004 he was appointed General Manager of Ferrari and, at the end of 2006, he became Chief Executive Officer of the Company, maintaining the responsibility of the Gestione Sportiva.
 In March 2008, he decided to leave his positions of CEO and Director of Gestione Sportiva while maintaining that of Member of the Board, Advisor to the Chairman and also maintaining that of President of Ferrari West Europe (Paris) and Ferrari Asia Pacific (Shanghaï).
 In March 2009, he ceased any occupation at Ferrari.

 On 23 October 2009, Jean Todt is elected President of the FIA (Fédération Internationale de l’Automobile).
 He is elected for a new four-year term on 6 December 2013.
+On 29 April 2015, Jean Todt is appointed as United Nations Special Envoy for Road Safety by UN Secretary General Ban Ki-moon.
 He is also President of eSafety Aware and Member of the Board of Trustees of FIA Foundation for the Automobile and Society.

 He is an Honorary Member of the Automobile Club de France and Honorary President of Federazione Auto Motoristica Sammarinese (FAMS) of San Marino.